janleiloterte/FlowerStoreManagementSystem/README.md

   - Staff can add, remove, or update flower items easily.

 - **Reward System**
-  - Customers earn points equal to `100 × book price`, which can be redeemed on future purchases.
+  - Customers earn points equal to `100 × flower price`, which can be redeemed on future purchases.

 ---